 long __hook( &SourceClass::EventMethod, source, &ReceiverClass::HandlerMethod [, receiver = this] ); long __hook( interface, source );

-Use the intrinsic function __hook in an event receiver to associate or hook a handler method with an event method.
-The specified handler is then called when the source raises the specified event.
-You can hook several handlers to a single event or hook several events to a single handler.
+Use the intrinsic function __hook in an event receiver to associate or "hook" a handler method with an event method.
+The specified handler will then be called when the source raises the specified event.
+You can hook several handlers to a single event, or hook several events to a single handler.

 There are two forms of __hook.
 You can use the first (four-argument) form in most cases, specifically, for COM event receivers in which the layout_dependent parameter of the event_receiver attribute is false.

-In these cases you do not need to hook all methods in an interface before firing an event on one of the methods; only the method handling the event needs to be hooked.
+In these cases you need not hook all methods in an interface before firing an event on one of the methods; only the method handling the event needs to be hooked.
 You can use the second (two-argument) form of __hook only for a COM event receiver in which layout_dependent=true.

 The compiler checks for the existence of an event and that the event signature agrees with the delegate signature.

 With the exception of COM events, __hook and __unhook can be called outside the event receiver.

 An alternative to using __hook is to use the += operator; see Events for more information.

 See Event Handling in Visual C++ for samples.